ldeglise/FlightDataRecorder/documentation/readme.txt

 4. Websites:
    - Use tools like geojson.io to visualize online

-5. Any tool that supports GeoJSON
+5. Any tools that supports GeoJSON

 TECHNICAL DETAILS
 -----------------